Read This First

 Prompt 4: Discuss the rise and current status of “jive” English.

-The central claim is this: The term “jive” English, often simply referred to as “jive,” encompasses a variety of slang that originated primarily among African Americans in the early to mid-20th century.
+In plain terms: The term “jive” English, often simply referred to as “jive,” encompasses a variety of slang that originated primarily among African Americans in the early to mid-20th century.

 African American Vernacular English (AAVE)